nachtvlinder/SeeMyHouse/workflow.md

 Not much code has changed or been added, mainly reading and insight building was done today.
 This does bring me closer to realizing the goals of the project.

+## November 12, 2020
+Started in reverse today, trying to plot a 3D elevation model based on the plotly getting started pages on their website.
+This worked, and I attempted to apply a custom colorscale to this as I had found one through another code approach found online.
+The source of the latter is found atop [the new plotly notebook](plotly.ipynb).
+The second approach listed at the top with a source URL is partially implemented there.
+Next working day I will move on to the more urgent matter of slicing, which has been a muddy area last week.
+I presume external issues have impacted my workflow there.
+*I'm still unsure how and with what tool I could manage to parse the GeoTIFF into a dataframe or geodataframe that holds x, y and z values for plotly to use and draw.* I would like to accomplish this tomorrow so I can implement some UX and interface ideas and tweak the end-results in the last two days running up to the deadline.